 Dot served three years at Fort Jackson, South Carolina, returning to the Art Shop as a civilian for seven more years.
 There she became proficient in many media and techniques; ranging from lapidary and leather crafting to wood carving, embossing, and die-making and casting.
 She began her journey as a master framer throughout those years as well.
 Many of the GI’s were happy to share their knowledge of techniques learned from all over the world with her, and she was an eager and apt student.

-As an active member in the arts community, Dot tirelessly volunteers her time to support others in their artist pursuits.
-She has spoken to the local Artist Association on numerous occasions, conducts workshops at Springbank Retreat Center and served as Art Director for the Downtown Camden Guild, spearheading many efforts to bring local artists and their art to beautify the town.
-She has also sat on the Arts Steering Committee for Pinckney Elementary School, an ABC Pilot School for the arts at Fort Jackson, SC since 1995.
+As an active member in the arts community, Dot tirelessly volunteers her time to support others in their artistic pursuits.
+She has spoken to the local Artist Association on numerous occasions, conducts workshops at Springbank Retreat Center, and currently serves as Art Director for the Downtown Camden Guild, spearheading many efforts to bring local artists and their art to beautify the town.
+She has also sat on the Art Steering Committee for Pinckney Elementary School, an ABC Pilot School for the arts, at Fort Jackson, SC since 1995.

 Dot calls the Artists’ Attic, a cooperative gallery/studio that she shares with other professional artists, her home away from home.
 There, she spends most of her waking hours creating her one-of-a-kind dies and carvings, preparing for the biannual Craftsman Classic show, which she has participated in for 27 years.
 Her work is often showcased in the co-op’s gallery area, and is also available through The Chameleon Art Gallery in Darlington, SC.
 R & J Designs in Spartanburg, SC also markets her work.